English | Español

 Statistics

-1 in 25 women and 1 in 23 men will develop colorectal cancer.
+1 in 24 men and 1 in 26 women will develop colorectal cancer.

 Colorectal cancer is beatable and treatable!

-Screening is key to finding colorectal cancer early when it can be prevented or treatment is less invasive and most successful.
-The 5-year relative survival rate for colorectal cancer is 64%.
-If found early the 5-year survival rate is 90%, however only 39% of patients are diagnosed at an early stage.
+Screening is key to finding colorectal cancer early when it can be prevented, or treatment is less invasive and most successful.
+The National Cancer Institute reported that the relative survival rate of CRC is 65.4%.

 Colorectal cancer in South Carolina